dabiged/CS224N_Winter2019/Assignment4/a4/a4/README.md

 task | statement
 --- | ---
-*Identify the Error:*				 | Obvious repetition *Provide a reason why the error occurred:*	 | This sentence contains repeated use of the word `her` *Describe a way to alter the NMT to fix the error:* | I have no idea ?!?!
+*Identify the Error:*				 | Obvious repetition *Provide a reason why the error occurred:*	 | This sentence terminates with a comma.
+The NMT is expecting something else to come after it and get stuck in a loop.
+*Describe a way to alter the NMT to fix the error:* | Fix the input data

 ### Example 8